danie1h/autocomplete-search/README.md

 ## Known Bugs

-1. Searching with parenthesis
-  * Details: If a user enters a '(' or ')' an error is thrown
+1. Searching with parenthesis.
+Details: If a user enters a '(' or ')' an error is thrown

-2. Dropdown does not update
-  * If there is one character entered in the search bar and the user presses backspace, the dropdown is still displayed
+2. Dropdown does not update.
+Details: If there is one character entered in the search bar and the user presses backspace, the dropdown is still displayed

-3. Filter options are all in uppercase and/or contain '_'
+3. Filter options are all in uppercase and/or contain '_'.